aaronbloomfield/ccc/hws/gradebook/index.md

 I've deployed a gradebook with your (fake) grades.
 The address for that smart contract is on the Collab landing page.
 You will need to find out your overall average as well as a few other items of information.
 Your scores are kept by your UVA userid.
 These scores are fake, and were randomly generated, so don't feel bad if your score(s) are low.

+There are two ways you can access the gradebook on the blockchain.
+One is through Remix, like was done in the [dApp introduction assignment](../dappintro/index.html) ([md](../dappintro/index.md)) -- you load the Gradebook.sol interface, and then enter the address of the deployed Gradebook contract into the 'At Address' text box in the deployment window.
+The other way is through geth, like we did in the [live coding example in class](../../slides/solidity.html#/debtor) -- the geth commands start about 8 slides down in that column.
+For this you will also need the ABI.
+You can compile the Gradebook.sol interface, and then copy the ABI -- after you compile it, the copy ABI link is at the very bottom of the compilation pane.
+Note that you may have to reformat that ABI a bit -- what you copy is on many lines, and you may have to reformat it to one line.

 ### Submission

 There are *three* forms of submission for this assignment; you must do all three.